GENETIC DISORDERS AND TESTS AVAILABLE IN ARABIAN HORSES

 Since SCID is an autosomal recessive disease, matings between two clear animals as well as matings between a clear and a carrier animal will never produce an affected animal.

 For more information, please visit the VetGen website:

 CA affects the neurons known as Purkinje cells in the cerebellum of the brain, causing them to die off.
 Put simply, without Purkinje cells, an animal loses its sense of space and distance, making balance and coordination difficult.
 In most cases, the neurons begin to die off shortly after the animal is born and the condition is noticeable when the animal is less than six months old, though sometimes the onset of symptoms is gradual and the animal is much older before the owner notices a problem.
 Cerebellar Abiotrophy is different from Cerebellar Hyperplasia.

 Research on Cerebellar Abiotrophy has been ongoing since the mid 1960s, carrying on the research started by the late Dr. Ann Bowling, well-known author and geneticist, whose studies in 1984 were unable to be published prior to her untimely death.
 This research has been a “team effort” by geneticists at the Universities of Cornell, Michigan, Iowa and UC Davis in the USA and the Universities of Bern and Zurich in Switzerland, of Ghent in Belgium, of Cordoba in Spain, and in Australia by Professors Dr. J D Baird and Dr. C D Mackensie.

 Since CA is an autosomal recessive disease, matings between two clear animals as well as matings between a clear and a carrier animal will never produce an affected animal.

+“Lavender foals” are characterized by a unique coat colour and neurological dysfunction which leaves them unable to stand.
 The most striking feature of LFS affected foals is that they are born with a coat colour dilution that lightens the tips of the coat hairs, or even the entire hair shaft.
 Coat colour is a dull pinkish-grey, the hairs may be somewhat silvery and the skin tends to be an unhealthy pink colour.
 In a few cases, the coat colour is a very unusual iridescent silver to pale lavender blue.
 Some affected foals do not exhibit this particular colour, but are unusually pale compared to normal foals.
 Hence the description “lavender” refers to this unique colour at birth, but Coat Colour Dilution is probably a more accurate description.

+In many cases, foals have had a difficult delivery (dystocia) and all LFS foals are never able to stand and nurse.
+Foals may therefore be misdiagnosed as having neonatal maladjustment syndrome, also known as “dummy” foals, due to a lack of oxygen from the dystocia, or the symptoms may appear similar to spinal cord injury, but the LFS affected foal is generally distinguished from these by the peculiar coat colour.
 The neurological dysfunction is characterized by opisthotonus, a position where the head and neck are drawn back, with the body and legs rigid, and is accompanied by convulsions or spasms.
 This condition is due to a disturbance of the central nervous system.
 Although unable to right itself, an LFS foal may have a strong suckle reflex and may be bottle fed, however this is usually to no avail.
 Nystagmus or involuntary, rapid eye movements are a secondary sign of opisthotonus and is present in some LFS foals.
-Foals with LFS often have seizures, and if they do not die they are usually euthanized within a few days of birth on humane grounds as they are incapable of survival.
+Foals with LFS often have seizures, and if they do not die, they are usually euthanized within a few days of birth on humane grounds as they are incapable of survival.
 LFS should be considered a possibility in the differential diagnosis of any newborn Arabian foal with a markedly dilute coat colour exhibiting a seizure-like disorder at birth.

 Since LFS is an autosomal recessive disease, matings between two clear animals as well as matings between a clear and a carrier animal will never produce an affected animal.

 Sometimes referred to as “benign” epilepsy.
 Epilepsy is relatively uncommon in horses compared with other species and as yet little information is available.
 This condition is not usually fatal and appears to be self-limiting Affected foals are born normal and appear normal between epileptic seizures, usually outgrowing the condition between 12 and 18 months.
 They may show signs of epilepsy anywhere from two days to six months from birth.
 Most foals will have what is called ‘cluster seizures’.
 Usually occurring before the third month birthday these are multiple seizures over a three day period with signs of confusion, blindness, head rubbing, depression, inability to eat, nurse or even drink.
 Affected foals may suffer serious injury as a result of falling to the ground, against hard objects or into fences.
 The more severe seizures may cause the horse to lose consciousness and the eyes roll back into the head.

 After a seizure, the foal experiences a phase (the postictal phase) that may include depression, blindness, confusion, head pressing and/or loss of suckling reflex.
 Because pneumonia has been found to be the most common concurrent disease for foals with JES/JIE, it is recommended that foals not nurse or eat until the postictal phase is over, to help prevent any aspiration of milk or food into the lungs from a weakened swallowing reflex, which can potentially lead to pneumonia.

 This rare condition occurs in horses of several breeds, appearing from birth to 1 year of age and is more common in fillies than in colts.

 Foals are born with a defect that causes the pharyngeal orifice of the eustachian tube to act like a one-way valve.
 Air can get in, but it cannot get out.
 The affected guttural pouch is distended with air and forms a characteristic large non-painful swelling.
 Breathing is noisy in severely affected animals, which may also be more susceptible to upper respiratory infections.
 Swallowing can also be difficult, with milk or fodder discharged from the nostrils or even inhaled into the lungs, leading to pneumonia.
 Diagnosis is based on clinical signs and X-rays.
 Veterinary treatment can control upper respiratory infections, but they often recur so surgical intervention is generally needed to correct the malformation of the guttural pouch opening to provide a route for air in the abnormal guttural pouch to pass to the normal side and be expelled into the pharynx.
 Foals that are successfully treated should grow up to have fully useful lives.

-Research is ongoing at the University of Veterinary Medicine in Hanover, Germany.
+From the information available to date on horses tested for SCID, LFS and CA, the percentage of carriers at first glance appeared to be high, although with time that percentage is dropping.
 Just to make sense of the percentage of carriers in the breed it is worth calculating how many affected foals are likely to be bred for a given percentage when breeding without access to tests.
-A 20% carrier ratio sounds terrible, it means one in five horses is a carrier.
-However if you bred together a herd of horses in which 1/5 stallions is a carrier and 1/5 mares is a carrier your chances of breeding two carriers together are 1/5 x 1/5 = 1/25.
+For example, a carrier ratio even as high as 20% would sound terrible, as it means one in five horses is a carrier.
+However, if you bred together a herd of horses in which 1 out of 5 stallions is a carrier and 1 out of 5 mares is a carrier, statistically your chances of breeding two carriers together are 1/5 x 1/5 = 1/25.
 So in 25 matings you only have one chance of breeding a carrier to a carrier.
 Your other 24 breedings will be clear to clear or clear to carrier, none of which can produce an affected foal.
-Of your carrier to carrier matings only 1/4 is likely to produce an affected foal so the overall likelihood of breeding an affected foal from a herd with 20% carriers is 1/4 x 1/25 = 1/ 100.
-Given the fact that few Arabian breeders produce 100 foals in a year or even over a period of several years, and taking into account all the other potential causes of foal fatalities, a 1/100 chance does not make breeding from a SCID, CA or LFS carrier as dangerous to the breed as a whole as one might first assume.
+Of your carrier to carrier matings, again statistically, only 1 out of 4 is likely to produce an affected foal so the overall likelihood of breeding an affected foal from a herd with 20% carriers is 1/4 x 1/25 = 1/ 100.
+Given the fact that few Arabian breeders produce 100 foals in a year or even over a period of several years, and taking into account all the other potential causes of foal fatalities, a 1/100 chance does not make breeding from a SCID, CA, LFS or OAAM carrier as dangerous to the breed as a whole as one might first assume.